isomerpages/mccy-cpro/_resources/1-resumption-of-religious-activities.md

 ---

 ### Resumption of More Religious Activities (Phase Three)
 In Phase Three, places of worship can gradually resume more religious activities, with the necessary precautions to safeguard public health.
-Please see ['Moving into Phase Three of Re-Opening for Religious Activities' document](xx) updated on 31 March 2021 for more detailed guidance.
+Please see ['Moving into Phase Three of Re-Opening for Religious Activities' document](/media/MovingIntoPhaseThreeofReOpeningforReligiousActivities26Dec2020updatedMar2021(31032021).pdf) updated on 31 March 2021 for more detailed guidance.
 This has been updated to reflect the ease in restrictions on masked singing, weddings and wakes/funerals.

 ### Revised Safe Management Measures Checklist
 For ROs who have submitted their SMPs in Phase 3 and wish to conduct masked singing and marriage solemnizations for up to 250 persons or wakes/funerals for up to 50 persons.
 You must submit an acknowledgement [here](https://www.form.gov.sg/6063eabc083c37001263c597) which confirms that you have read, understood and will implement the required safe management measures before proceeding with the permitted religious activities.